manfredcalvo/DatabricksBotService/README.md

 ## Setup and Installation

+> **Note**: The following steps provide high-level guidance for setting up the Databricks AI Agent Bot.
+These instructions are not exhaustive and assume familiarity with Azure services, Databricks, and Microsoft Teams development.
+Additional configuration and troubleshooting may be required based on your specific environment and requirements.

 ### 1. Databricks Configuration

 #### Create a Serving Endpoint
 1. In your Databricks workspace, navigate to **Serving**
-2. Create a new serving endpoint or use an existing one that supports chat completions
+2. Create a new serving endpoint or use an existing one that supports the OpenAI Responses API
 3. Note the endpoint name for the `SERVING_ENDPOINT_NAME` environment variable
-4. Ensure the endpoint supports the OpenAI chat completions format
+4. Ensure the endpoint supports the OpenAI Responses API format

-#### Configure OAuth Token Exchange
+#### Configure OAuth Token Federation Policy
-1. Set up OIDC token exchange in your Databricks workspace
-2. Configure the workspace to accept Microsoft Entra ID tokens
-3. Ensure the `/oidc/v1/token` endpoint is accessible
+1. Follow this guide to configure federation policy: [Configure a federation policy - Azure Databricks | Microsoft Learn](https://learn.microsoft.com/en-us/azure/databricks/dev-tools/cli/authentication#configure-a-federation-policy)
+2. Test token exchange using this guide: [Authenticate with an identity provider token - Azure Databricks | Microsoft Learn](https://learn.microsoft.com/en-us/azure/databricks/dev-tools/auth/oauth-federation-exchange#exchange-a-federated-jwt-for-a-databricks-oauth-token)

 ### 2. Azure Bot Service Configuration